vnguyendon/gw-config-apis/data/bot/catalogue.md

 `"Video"` is one of the four main media type that we can add in sequences (the others being: Image, Sound, AnimatedGif).

-When the property/value pair `"Type: "Sound"` is triggered, the client will play a sound that is defined by some parameters.
+When the property/value pair `"Type: "Video"` is triggered, the client will play a sound that is defined by some parameters.
 We will see:
 - its source
 - a title (common for all languages)
 - the path that leads to the specific track we want